 YOU REPRESENT AND WARRANT THAT: (I) YOU HAVE FULL LEGAL AUTHORITY TO ENTER INTO THIS ADDENDUM, (II) YOU HAVE READ AND UNDERSTAND THIS ADDENDUM, AND (III) YOU AGREE TO THE TERMS OF THIS ADDENDUM.
 IF YOU DO NOT HAVE LEGAL AUTHORITY TO ENTER INTO OR DO NOT AGREE TO THESE TERMS, DO NOT ACCEPT THE TERMS OF THIS ADDENDUM.

-WHEREAS, Covered Entity and drchrono are parties to the “Services Agreement” (as defined below) pursuant to which drchrono provides software or services, or both (collectively the “Services”) to Covered Entity.
+WHEREAS, Company and drchrono are parties to the Services Agreement pursuant to which drchrono provides software and/or services (collectively, the “Services”) to Company.

-“Business Associate” shall mean drchrono Inc.
+“Business Associate” shall mean drchrono.